MikeFrolov/django_frolov/README.md

         to view the activity log in the admin panel of the project implemented in .general/middleware.py
     4. copy.copy()- creates a shallow copy of the mutable object, while copy.deepcopy() - a full copy of it
 ---
+Homework - 9:

+    1. Travis CI connected to the project
+        When sending a push to github, travis CI checks the project against the verification parameters specified in the travis.yml file.
+    2. Configured RabbitMQ, Celery, Celery beat:
+        2.1 Use next bash comands in new terminal to start Rabbitmq server:
+            - cd /usr/local/Cellar/rabbitmq/3.9.5
+            - sbin/rabbitmq-server
+            If server is not work, use:
+                - sudo lsof -i :25672
+                - sudo kill <PID>(when PID - Port id)
+                - sbin/rabbitmq-server
+        2.2 Use next bash comand in new terminal to start celery:
+            - celery -A django_frolov worker -l INFO If not celery is not work, delete db.sqlite3 file and do it again 2.3 Use next bash comand in new terminal to start celery beat:
+            - celery -A django_frolov beat -l INFO
+    3.
+---
     The minimum acceptable version of Python is 3.9
 ---
     (Read tasks in file 'Tasks.txt')
+---